aws-deadline/deadline-cloud-for-after-effects/README.md

 3. Select your composition from the list and click _Submit_.
 You may need to hit the _⟳_ refresh button.
 4. Install any python libraries if prompted and press the Login button in the bottom left if you are not logged in.
 5. Set the farm and queue you are submitting to with the Settings button, and click _Submit_.

-### Script Permissions

-This submitter requires the ability to write files and send communication over the network in order to function properly.
-By default, After Effects scripts are not allowed to perform these actions.
-To allow scripts to write files or send communication over a network, edit the following settings within After Effects:

-    Windows: Select Edit > Preferences > Scripting & Expressions > select Allow Scripts To Write Files And Access Network.
-    macOS: Select After Effects > Settings > Scripting & Expressions > select Allow Scripts To Write Files And Access Network.

 ### Render Optimization